christopher-besch/homepage/src/articles/03_installing_gentoo/installing_gentoo.md

 ## Config Collection
 As you might have noticed I very often referred to my [config collection](https://github.com/christopher-besch/configs).
 While I won't always keep this article up-to-date, this GitHub repository will always reflect the configs I'm using at the time.
-What exactly it contains is listen in its `README.md`.
+What exactly it contains is listed in its `README.md`.

 ## Cheat Sheet
 Take a look at the [official cheat sheet](https://wiki.gentoo.org/wiki/Gentoo_Cheat_Sheet).